 DWI vs. DUI vs. DWAI: Understanding New York’s Terminology

 New York uses distinct terms to classify offenses involving impaired driving.
-Understanding these distinctions is crucial when interpreting charges or penalties:
+Knowing these distinctions is crucial when interpreting charges or penalties:

 - DWI (Driving While Intoxicated): Refers to driving with a BAC of 0.08% or higher or while significantly impaired by alcohol.